The importance of updating and rewriting

 Only lazy journalists stand still, news keeps moving

-After reading Alexa’s piece my mind went back to my early days in newspapers.
-I’d been trained that immediately after submitted an article for approval I was to return to my desk and work on a follow up for the next edition.
+During my early days in working as a newspaper reporter I was trained that immediately after submitted an article for approval I was to return to my desk and work on a follow up for the next edition.

 If the story was strong enough, I would be expected to explore a new angle.
 If I didn’t have one, I was expected to find one.